How to create the perfect memorial plaque

 The message is the most personal and emotional element of a memorial plaque.
 It captures the essence of the person being remembered and communicates their legacy to future generations.

-Each plaque has its own guidelines for wording, based on the size chosen.
+Each plaque has its own guidelines for wording based on the size chosen.
 Most can comfortably hold around 200 letters, allowing space for a heartfelt message.
 We can supply the specifications for your individual needs.
+A well-written inscription can include:

-The person’s full name
+- The person’s full name.

-Birth and death dates
+- Birth and death dates (generally formatted to DD.MM.YYYY).

-Prioritise the most meaningful words or phrases.
+- Meaningful words or phrases.

 Whether you choose a classic phrase like “Forever in our hearts” or a custom quote from a poem or scripture, the wording should reflect the personality and values of the individual.